takshaktiwari/adash-gallery/README.md

     [https://domain.com]/galleries/groups
     [https://domain.com]/galleries/{gallery:slug}

-You can use component `<x-agallery-featured-galleries  />` to list featured galleries anywhere in you projects.
+You can use component `<x-agallery-agallery:featured-galleries  />` to list featured galleries anywhere in you projects.
 This component contains following parameters:

 * lines (int): to define the number of lines for gallery name.
 * items (int): define how many featured images will be listed with this component.